 Water from Mountain Lake was flumed to the Russian Hill Reservoir to serve the exploding population located in the Northeast corridor of the City, near the primary point of entry, the Port of San Francisco, following the Gold Rush.

 Wooden flume from Baker Beach along the Coastal Bluffs of the Presidio, past Ft.
 Point and Ft.
 Mason (then called Black Point) to the pumping station at the foot of Van Ness Avenue.

 From PUC Archives.
 Water arrives from the Van Ness pumping station to fill the Reservoir.

 City and County acquires property through purchase of Spring Valley Water Company.

 Reservoir obsoleted with the opening of the “new” Lombard Reservoir, one full city block just up the hill.
-The Lombard Reservoir today is covered by tennis courts and the small Sterling Park, primarily used as an off leash dog park.
+The Lombard Reservoir today is covered by tennis courts and the small Sterling Park.

 Russian Hill Improvement Association raises $20,000 and helps generate City Resolution 7103 which transfers jurisdiction of 100 southernmost feet (approx. 0.95 acres) between Hyde and Larkin to Park Commission with dedication for park purposes.
 The Park Commission evolved to Recreation and Park Department in 1950.